lem-project/lem-project.github.io/content/en/usage/usage.md

 Lem has a rudimentary support for tabs.

-Activate the tab bar with `M-x toggle-tabbar`.
+Activate the tab bar with `Alt-x toggle-tabbar`.
 This shows a tab for every buffer.

 On the GUI version of Lem, you can click on them.